cits5501/cits5501.github.io/src/assessment.md

 {% set help_forum = siteinfo.help_forum %}
 {% set forum_url  = siteinfo.forum_url %}

+## About the unit assessments

+### What are the assessment items, when are they due, and what are they worth?

 The assessment for {{ siteinfo.unitcode }} consists of
-several short assessments (online or take-home quiz or test), a project, and a final examination.
+an online quiz, a mid-semester take-home test, a project, and a final examination.